Naereen/slides/2018_12__Four_useful_and_various_tools_as_a_Christmas_gift__GouTP_at_CentraleSupelec/README.md

 ---

-# 3rd tool: Reformating Matlab figures

-(slides by Nabil)

----

-# 4th tool: Compressing PNGs, JPEGs & PDFs
+# 3rd tool: Compressing PNGs, JPEGs & PDFs

 - *What?*
   + Reduce the size of figures with little or no quality loss.
 - *Why?*
   + :chart_with_downwards_trend: Reduce the size of your research papers,
   + :rocket: Speed up your data transfers to your git, drive, etc,
   + :recycle: Reduce your environmental impact effortlessly.